ngranzow/back-e-commerce/README.md

 * `quit`
 * `npm run seed`

+If you need to update any code and would like to have the server running and update during the changes run nodemon `npm run watch`

 ## Usage
 Run `npm start` in your command line.
 Open Insomnia and check the API GET, POST, PUT, and DELETE routes:
 * http://localhost:3001/api/categories/ (add an id if GET by ID, PUT/updating a category, or DELETING a category)